eltonlaw/msdvis/README.md

 Thierry Bertin-Mahieux, Daniel P.W.
 Ellis, Brian Whitman, and Paul Lamere.
 The Million Song Dataset.
 In Proceedings of the 12th International Society for Music Information Retrieval Conference (ISMIR 2011), 2011.

+## TO DO's
+* Setup .tar.gz unzipper
+* Currently entire dataset needs to be loaded into memory prior to doing any analysis
+* Write hdf5 helper functions